-The preparation of the Interim Financial Information requires the management to make judgments, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets and liabilities, income and expense.
+The preparation of the Interim Financial Information requires management to make judgments, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets and liabilities, income and expense.
 Actual results may differ from these estimates.

-In preparing the Interim Financial Information, the significant judgments made by the management in applying the Group's accounting policies and the key sources of estimation uncertainty were the same as those applied to the 2021 Financial Statements.
+In preparing the Interim Financial Information, the critical accounting estimates and judgments made by management in applying the Group's accounting policies and the key sources of estimation uncertainty were the same as those applied to the 2021 Financial Statements, except for the amended accounting estimate of useful lives of property and equipment.
+Management reviewed and extended the useful lives of servers and equipment from 3 years to 4 years with effect from January 1, 2022.
+The change has been applied prospectively and has resulted in a decrease in depreciation of approximately RMB845.8 million for the six months ended June 30, 2022.